sisaman/GAP/README.md

 ### Replicating the paper's results
 To reproduce the paper's results, please follow the below steps:

-1. Run [experiments.ipynb](./experiments.ipynb) notebook.
-It creates a file "jobs/experiments.sh" containing all individual commands for running the experiments in the paper.
-You must specify your WandB username and (optionally) project name in this notebook.
+1. Set your WandB username in [wandb.yaml](./wandb.yaml) (line 7).
+This is required to log the results to your WandB account.

+2. Execute the following python script:
+    ```
+    python experiments.py --generate
+    ```
+    This creates the file "jobs/gap.sh" containing the commands to run all the experiments.

+3. If you want to run the experiments on your own machine, run:
+    ```
+    sh jobs/experiments.sh
+    ```
-2. Run ``sh jobs/experiments.sh`` to train all the models required for the experiments one by one.
-The results will be logged to the WandB project you specified in step 1.
+    This trains all the models required for the experiments one by one.
+Otherwise, if you have access to a [supported HPC cluster](https://jobqueue.dask.org/en/latest/api.html), first configure your cluster setting (`~/.config/dask/jobqueue.yaml`) according to Dask-Jobqueue's [documentation](https://jobqueue.dask.org/en/latest/configuration.html).
+Then, run the following command:
-WARNING: This step will take a lot of time.
-For faster execution, consider running the commands in parallel or using a distributed job scheduler.
+    ```
+    python experiments.py --run --scheduler <scheduler>
+    ```
+    where `<scheduler>` is the name of your scheduler (e.g., `sge`, `slurm`, etc).
+The above command will submit all the jobs to your cluster and run them in parallel.

-3. Run [results.ipynb](./results.ipynb) notebook to visualize the results as shown in the paper.
-It will fetch the experiment results from the WandB server, so you must set the same WandB username and project as in step 1 in this notebook as well.
+  4. Use [results.ipynb](./results.ipynb) notebook to visualize the results as shown in the paper.
 Note that we used the [Linux Libertine](https://libertine-fonts.org/) font in the figures, so you either need to have this font installed or change the font in the notebook.

 ### Training individual models